IntuitiveHarmony/buttonLED/readme.md

 ## Code

 For the 7 segment LED I declared a variable for each of the pins that would be connected to each corresponding LED segment.
-I had fun building the logic behind lighting each of the segments of the LED.
+I had fun building the logic behind lighting each of the segments of the LED based on the current number.
 Here is the code:

 ```c++
 void writeNumber() {